a2ff/splitrom/README.md

                           'lo2': 0x9372, 'lo1': 0x8C69, 'lo0': 0xFD8E } },
 ```
 Otherwise explicitly list your 6 ROM dumps in the expected order.

+The above example initially responded nothing under `chksum? crc?`, then the JSON fragment was added to `known.py`, then the example was rerun and correctly identified that TOS dump.

 ## Other uses